it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 ##### Internal Development and Deployment Maturity

-How mature are the technology providers processes for internal development and deployment?
+How mature are the RTP's processes for internal development and deployment?

 This uses the SAMM streams of Security Requirements, Build Process, Software Dependencies, Deployment Process, and Secret Management with 3 ranges.
 The scores ranges below are just placeholders until more accurate score ranges can be determined.